Who we are:

 Founded in 1962, RUM (as Rockford Urban Ministries is affectionately known) is the outreach of more than twenty faith communities working together on social justice ministries.
-In its nearly years RUM has had four clergy directors.
+In its 60 years RUM has had four clergy directors.
 Since 1985, lay director Stanley Campbell has had the pleasure of doing the work.
 Violet Johnicker joined the staff in 2021 and together they work to resource congregations with tools to advocate for justice issues.

 - Listen and respond to the needs of the community